-It means setting holiday goals, gift lists, a bit of do it yourself and saving money.
+It means doing things a bit differently.
+Like setting holiday goals, gift lists, a bit of do it yourself and saving money.
+Planning a frugal holiday.

 Just because you have 10 cousins, 4 sets of aunts and uncles, grandparents, a distant Aunt Suzy and some really great friends doesn’t mean you need to take out a loan to buy everyone the perfect gift.

 Who said you have to host Christmas dinner, holiday breakfast and bake cookies for the cookie exchange?
-We all have limits on our time.
+Pick and choose what you do.

 You don’t need to buy everyone a gift.
 For some people a card will do or a telephone call.
 Give gifts to those you really want to.

 Personally made gifts are great.
-The thought and caring that goes into a personally made gift is worth more than the gift itself.
+The thought and care that goes into a personally made gift is worth more than the gift itself.

 Do it yourself gifts are a cost effective solution in a high priced gifting economy.